solace-fi/solace-docs/docs/dev-docs/frontend/context-managers/about.md

 ### Who are the Managers?

-Currently there are five Managers that the user interface relies on for global state:
+Currently there are six Managers that the user interface relies on for global state:
 - **ProviderManager**
+- **NetworkManager**
 - **WalletManager**
 - **ContractsManager**
 - **CachedDataManager**